 Jerusalem-born Avital Raz has recently gained notoriety for her taboo-busting song lyrics.
 Her latest release 'The Fallen Angel's Unravelling Descent', a collaboration with Keith Angel (producer) was given four stars by RnR magazine and high Praise in Folk Radio UK among other publications. " There is no-one quite like Avital Raz in the world of music right now, and she should be applauded for the intelligence and singularity of her artistic vision.
 The Fallen Angel’s Unravelling Descent is a genuinely original musical statement, full of wise, exotic and gleefully mordant songs that manage to be simultaneously challenging and melodic."
-About last year's release 'The Believer', recorded in Scotland with cellist producer Pete Harvey, full of racy tales of sex and politics, The Herald had to say "Likely to be the most compelling thing you hear all year".
+About her previous release 'The Believer', recorded in Scotland with cellist/ producer Pete Harvey, full of racy tales of sex and politics, The Herald had to say "Likely to be the most compelling thing you hear all year".
 Perhaps The Levellers had this in mind when they personally asked Avital to perform solo on The Big Top stage at Beautiful Days Festival.

 This improvisational style led to a surge in creativity and Avital's first album: Sad Songs About The End Of Love – 11 of James Joyce's poems from Chamber Music composed mostly in Raag style and recorded in India and Israel with local musicians.